Filipe Morais: Grimsby Town

 On 11 December 2020, Morais was signed by Ian Holloway for Grimsby Town on an 18-month contract.
 The following 10 April, in a 1–0 loss to former team Bradford, he was headbutted by teammate Stefan Payne, who was sent off.
 Morais had reportedly berated Payne for not chasing down a pass which lead to the altercation New manager Paul Hurst then removed both players from the first team squad claiming neither would play for the club again.

 Following on from Grimsby's relegation from the Football League at the end of the 2020–21 season, Morais was deemed surplus to requirements and was transfer listed by manager Paul Hurst with the player being made available on a free transfer.

 Having not played in seven months and having not received a squad number for the 2021–22 season, Morais was finally released from his contract by mutual consent on 24 November 2021.
 A week later he announced his retirement.

 International career

 Morais made two appearances for the Portugal U21 team.

 Personal life

 Morais was born in Benavente, Portugal.
 His parents, along with Morais, moved to Finchley, North London, when he was young.
+On 25 September 2026, he bought Portuguese team GD Alcochetense.